Code of Conduct for Credit and Debit Card Industry

 In support of our adoption of the Code of Conduct we have made some important changes to our merchant statement.
 Included among these changes is the addition of an Effective Merchant Discount Rate (eMDR) calculation.
 The eMDR is calculated as the total transaction fees* divided by the total sales volume. eMDR will only be displayed if you process a specific type of transaction during the statement period.
 For example, if you accept Visa Debit but have not processed a Visa Debit transaction during the statement period, eMDR for Visa Debit will not be displayed.
 The eMDR will appear, when applicable, for the following card programs:

-The Interchange Differential fee will apply to any Visa, Visa Debit, MasterCard, Debit MasterCard or Discover transaction that does not qualify for the Visa Consumer Electronic Interchange Rate (currently 1.54%), the Visa Debit Consumer Electronic Interchange rate (currently 0.25% + $0.051), the MasterCard Consumer Electronic Interchange Rate (currently 1.59%), the MasterCard Debit Consumer Electronic Interchange rate (currently 0.25% + $0.052) or the Discover Consumer Electronic (CPSL – Retail) Interchange Rate (currently 1.60%), each a "Target Qualification Level."
-As each of these rates are set by Visa, MasterCard and Discover respectively (and not Moneris) each rate is subject to change without notice.
-The interchange differential fee for each applicable transaction will be equal to the difference between the interchange rate associated with a Target Qualification Level and the interchange rate at which the Payment Brand actually processed the transaction.
+The Differential fee will apply to any Visa, Visa Debit, MasterCard, Debit MasterCard or Discover transaction that does not qualify for the Visa Consumer Electronic Rate (currently 1.42%), the Visa Debit Consumer Electronic rate (currently 0.25% + $0.051), the MasterCard Consumer Electronic Rate (currently 1.44%), the MasterCard Debit Consumer Electronic Rate (currently 0.25% + $0.052) , the Discover Consumer Electronic (CPSL – Retail) Rate (currently 1.60%) or the UnionPay Consumer Electronic Rate (currently 1.10%), each a "Target Qualification Level."
+As each of these rates are set by Visa, MasterCard, Discover and UnionPay respectively (and not Moneris) each rate is subject to change without notice.
+The differential fee for each applicable transaction will be equal to the difference between the rate associated with a Target Qualification Level and the rate at which the Payment Brand actually processed the transaction.

 Moneris Solutions has made a significant investment in Merchant Direct® – our online statement tool which allows you to view enhanced transaction details – 24 hours a day, 365 days a year.
 Visit moneris.com/merchantdirect to register or to log in to your account.

 1 Based on a ticket size of $100.
-Interchange for Visa Debit is calculated by converting the merchant discount rate (%) to a dollar amount and comparing it to the Target Qualification Level as a dollar amount.
+Calculated by converting the merchant discount rate (%) to a dollar amount and comparing it to the Target Qualification Level as a dollar amount.

 2 Based on a ticket size of $100.
-Interchange for Debit MasterCard is calculated by converting the merchant discount rate (%) to a dollar amount and comparing it to the Target Qualification Level as a dollar amount.
+Calculated by converting the merchant discount rate (%) to a dollar amount and comparing it to the Target Qualification Level as a dollar amount.